Scalable Event Cloud Network for Event-based Classification: Introduction

 \section{Introduction}

 Event cameras represent a revolutionary advancement in the field of computer vision \cite{lichtsteiner2008128,gallego2020event}.
 Unlike traditional frame-based cameras that capture images at fixed intervals, event cameras operate asynchronously, detecting local changes in illumination that exceed a predetermined threshold and generating events independently at the pixel level \cite{posch2010qvga}.
 This fundamental difference allows them to achieve exceptional performance characterized by high dynamic range, low latency, and low power consumption \cite{mueggler2017event}.
 Consequently, event cameras demonstrate superior effectiveness in capturing high-speed motion and rapid scene dynamics, generating outputs in microsecond resolution, which far surpasses the frame rate of conventional cameras \cite{delbruck2013robotic}.
-These attributes make it particularly significant for robotics, security, and autonomous driving applications \cite{ma2024review}.

-The raw events generated by event cameras are represented by four dimension coordinates, which comprise the spatial coordinate $(x, y)$, timestamps $t$, and polarity $p$ of each event occurrence \cite{wang2019space}.
+The raw events generated by event cameras are represented by four dimensions, 2S-1T-1P coordinates, which comprise 2-Spatial coordinate $(x, y)$, 1-Timestamp $t$, and 1-Polarity $p$ of each event occurrence \cite{wang2019space}.
 Due to the boom in deep learning algorithms in computer vision, most efforts in event-based vision primarily focus on converting raw events into frame-based or voxel-based representations, employing established backbones to accomplish various tasks, such as VGG \cite{simonyan2014very}, ResNet \cite{he2016deep}, and Transformer \cite{dosovitskiy2020image}.
-Although these methods generally yield satisfactory performance, they often introduce additional representation transformation times and involve relatively large model architectures, which can substantially diminish their compatibility with hardware and applications \cite{sekikawa2019eventnet}.
-On the other hand, the sparseness and fine-grained temporal information contained in raw events are greatly discounted when converted into frames and voxels, which is detrimental for tasks like action recognition that rely on critical details in the temporal dimension \cite{ren2023ttpoint}.
+Although these methods generally yield satisfactory performance, they often introduce additional representation transformation times and involve relatively large model architectures, which can substantially diminish their compatibility with hardware and applications \cite{sekikawa2019eventnet}, especially for high-resolution scenes as demonstrated in \cref{table: experiment preprocess}.
+On the other hand, the sparseness and fine-grained temporal information contained in raw events are greatly discounted when converted into frames and voxels, which is detrimental for tasks like action recognition that rely on critical details in the temporal dimension \cite{ren2025rethinking}.